 - Define prices for each possible option available to your shoppers in the Prices area.

-Volumes not defined are available for purchase to your shoppers.
-For example, if you define two intervals, 1 to 100 and 102 to 1,000, your shoppers will not be able to purchase 101 units, or 1,200 units.
+Volumes not defined are not available for purchase to your shoppers.
+For example, if you define two intervals, 1 to 100 and 102 to 1,000, your shoppers will not be able to purchase 101 units or 1,200 units.